ilan2011/recipe-nutrition-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

 The scatter plot demonstrates a strong positive correlation between total fat content and calories, suggesting that fat content is a key predictor of a recipe's calorie count.

-### Nutritional Analysis by Calorie Content

 Here's how nutritional values and recipe characteristics vary across calorie quintiles: